Free lacrosse scoreboard with countdown clock

 The Biggest Lacrosse Competitions in the World

-Lacrosse has a growing calendar of elite competitions — from the professional leagues that have transformed the sport in North America to the international championships building toward the LA 2028 Olympic return.
+Lacrosse has a growing calendar of elite competitions.
+Top-level leagues have transformed the sport in North America, and international championships are building toward the LA 2028 Olympic return.

 LA 2028 Olympic Games

-Lacrosse returns to the Olympics at Los Angeles 2028 after a 120-year absence — the longest hiatus of any sport in Olympic history.
+Lacrosse returns to the Olympics at Los Angeles 2028 after a 120-year absence, the longest hiatus of any sport in Olympic history.
 The Sixes format (6v6) will be used for both men's and women's tournaments.
-The inclusion of the Haudenosaunee Nationals — the Indigenous nation that invented the game — as a competing team makes this a landmark moment for the sport and for Indigenous representation in global athletics.
+The Haudenosaunee Nationals — the Indigenous nation that invented the game, will compete as a sovereign team, making this a landmark moment for the sport and for Indigenous representation in global athletics.

 World Lacrosse Championship